 Friday, December 16, 2011

-Time to consider Reproduction Licenses?
+Time to consider Breeding Licenses?

 Andrew D Atkin:

-I have written periodically in my blog that I believe in reproduction licenses, but I want to make a dedicated statement on it.
+I have written periodically in my blog that I believe in breeding licenses, but I want to make a dedicated statement on it.
 We live in a country, and world, where serious child abuse is so common that it is a norm.
 But we don't take serious action.
 Why?

 The problem is, I believe, that we have far less political pressure than there should be to address this problem.
 Here are some thoughts as to why: